-To ask which of our beaches is best is possibly only a question for people who have not visited the area.
-Some beaches are better for surfing such as Long Reef with its great break, others are sheltered for swimming such as Freshwater and whilst some are relatively secluded, beaches like Manly and Dee Why have restaurants and cafes that overlook them.
+Asking which of our beaches is best is possibly only a question for people who have not visited the area.
+Some beaches are better for surfing such as Long Reef with its great break, others are sheltered for swimming such as Freshwater and whilst some are relatively secluded, beaches like Manly and Dee Why have restaurants and cafes overlooking them.

-A tour of this area is a fascinating way to see a side of Sydney that many people never experience.
+A tour of this area is a fascinating way to see a side of this city that many people never experience.
 Visit the amazing beaches and bush of the north.
-Explore the beautiful flora and fauna and maybe see a wallaby, water dragon (a large lizard) or even a goanna (a larger lizard).
-We are the only private tour that takes you to where the wallabies live.
+Explore the beautiful flora and amazing fauna and maybe see a wallaby, water dragon (a large lizard) or even a goanna (a larger lizard).
+We are to our knowledge, the only private tour that takes you to where the wallabies live.
 See the beautiful harbours and sandy shores.
-Walk around the small rock pools and see small sea life (such as sea anemones and small crabs).
+Walk around the small rock pools and possibly see small sea life (such as sea anemones and small crabs).

 Some of the highlights of this tour are: